River Ridge Development Authority Board of Directors

 Appointed by the Indiana Port Commission

-Philip W. “Phil” McCauley is a retired certified public accountant having started in public accounting in 1965 with the Kentucky based firm of Yeager, Ford and Warren who later merged with the international accounting firm of Coopers and Lybrand.
-Phil then spent 24 years as managing partner of McCauley, Nicolas and Company, a reginal accounting firm with offices in Kentucky and Southern Indiana.
+Philip W. (Phil) McCauley is a retired certified public accountant having started in public accounting in 1965 with the Kentucky based firm of Yeager, Ford and Warren who later merged with the international accounting firm of Coopers and Lybrand.
+Phil then spent 24 years as managing partner of McCauley, Nicolas and Company, a regional accounting firm with offices in Kentucky and Southern Indiana.
 He is a graduate of St. Joseph’s College with a B.S. in accounting and is an honorary lifetime member of the American Institute of Certified Public Accountants.
 After retiring from public accounting, Phil served as Deputy Mayor, Redevelopment Director and City Councilman for the city of Jeffersonville, IN.
 For the last 15 years Phil has assisted clients as a financial advisor specializing in purchases, sales and valuations of businesses and financing expansions and special projects.
 He has been married to Sandy Wolf McCauley for 50 years and they have four children and 9 grandchildren who are the light of their lives.
-Phil presently serves on the Board of Directors and Executive Committee and Chairs the finance committee of Home of the Innocents, a Louisville based organization who served over 8,000 neglected and abused children last year.
+Phil presently serves on the Board of Directors and Executive Committee and Chairs the finance committee of Home of the Innocents, a Louisville based organization that served over 8,000 neglected and abused children last year.
 He also serves on the Board of Commissioners of the Ports of Indiana having been appointed by Governor Daniels and reappointed by Governor Pence.
 He is a member of the Board of Directors of Perrin Family Park Foundation and the Clark and Floyd Counties advisory board for River Valley Bank.
 He has served on the Boards of St. Elizabeth Catholic Charities, Providence Junior Senior High School, Indianapolis Archdiocesan Catholic Community Foundation, the New Albany Deanery, Sacred Heart Church and Indiana State Chamber of Commerce.
 He has been a member of and participated in various professional organizations and committees.
 He has received the Lifetime Achievement Award from the Archdiocese of Indianapolis, Red Cross Humanitarian of the Year for Clark County and other civic awards.

 PATRICK J. GLOTZBACH, BOARD MEMBER